 Now, with the rapidly expanding range of “smart” technologies, digital evidence is police work’s new frontier.
 From a murder investigation that turned to an Amazon Echo speaker for evidence to a pending arson trial that hinges on the suspect’s pacemaker data, criminal cases are transforming almost overnight.

-A&E Real Crime looks at some of the more memorable cases of criminal clues in the Wi-Fi age.
+A&E True Crime looks at some of the more memorable cases of criminal clues in the Wi-Fi age.

 Connie Dabate’s Fitbit Murder